 Millington is a very small village located in the state of Michigan.
-With a population of 1,037 people and two constituent neighborhoods, Millington is the 467th largest community in Michigan.
-Millington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 997 people and two constituent neighborhoods, Millington is the 467th largest community in Michigan.
+Much of the housing stock in Millington was built prior to World War II, making it one of the older and more historic villages in the country.

-Millington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Millington is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Millington who work in sales jobs (16.62%), office and administrative support (13.02%), and food service (12.19%).
+Unlike some villages, Millington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Millington are a mix of both white- and blue-collar jobs.
+Overall, Millington is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Millington who work in office and administrative support (12.37%), food service (11.32%), and sales jobs (9.85%).

-The percentage of people in Millington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.63% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Millington with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.33% of adults in Millington have a bachelor's degree or advanced degree.

 The people who call Millington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Millington residents report their race to be White, followed by Native American.
-Important ancestries of people in Millington include English, Irish, Polish, and French.
+The greatest number of Millington residents report their race to be White, followed by Asian.
+Important ancestries of people in Millington include German, English, Irish, Polish, and French.

 The most common language spoken in Millington is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Polish and Italian.